-If I am a registered holder of ordinary shares, how will my ordinary shares be voted if I do not vote or if I grant a proxy?
+If I am a registered holder of ordinary shares, how will my ordinary shares be voted if I do not vote?

-If you are a registered holder of ordinary shares and do not vote at the Meeting in person, via the Internet, by submitting your voting instructions by returning your proxy card by mail addressed to the

-Company's headquarters, at Block 10-1, Blanchardstown Corporate Park, Ballycoolin, Dublin 15, Ireland, by email to the Company at general.meeting@avadel.com, or by granting your voting proxy directly to any person, your ordinary shares will not be counted in respect of any matter on which votes are cast at the Meeting and will have no effect on the outcome of any such matter.
+If you are a registered holder of ordinary shares and do not vote at the Meeting in person or by submitting your voting instructions by returning your proxy card by mail to be addressed to the Company's headquarters, at Block 10-1, Blanchardstown Corporate Park, Ballycoolin, Dublin 15, Ireland or by email to the Company at general.meeting@avadel.com, or by granting your voting proxy directly to the chairman of the Meeting or to any other person, your ordinary shares will not be counted in respect of any matter on which votes are cast at the Meeting and will have no effect on the outcome of any such matter.

-If you are a registered holder of ordinary shares and you grant your proxy to any individual, your shares will be voted as you instruct by the individuals named on the applicable proxy, or, if you fail to provide instructions to such person as to any matter, at the discretion of such person with respect to such matter.
+If you are a registered holder of ordinary shares and you grant your proxy to any individual, your shares will be voted as you instruct by the individuals named on the proxy card.

-If you are a registered holder of ordinary shares and you submit a proxy to the Company's proxy designees and do not provide specific voting instructions, you will be deemed to instruct the Company's proxy designees to vote your shares in accordance with the recommendations of the Board.
+If you are a registered holder of ordinary shares and you grant your proxy directly to the chairman of the Meeting, such ordinary shares will be voted in accordance with the recommendations of the Board.